Audition for the NRO

 Yes!
 Applications are welcome for international students between the ages of 18 and 29.

-All visa documents and fees are the musician’s responsibility.
+All visas and fees are the musician’s responsibility.
 Please consult with your school’s academic advisor or consulate to determine if you are eligible, as NRO staff are not authorized to give visa advice.
-While the program is free of charge to musicians, the NRO provides housing and a weekly food stipend which is viewed as compensation by the government.
+While the program is free of charge to musicians, the NRO provides housing and a weekly food stipend which may be viewed as compensation by the government.

 We kindly ask that anyone who needs to cancel a live audition do so ASAP, as there may be a wait list for many locations.
 Please email firstname.lastname@example.org.